Montevallo, Alabama: Parnell Memorial Library

 As community needs grew, and particularly as community arts programming expanded, it was apparent that Montevallo needed a facility that was more than a traditional library.
 One of the primary agents of community arts programming is the Montevallo Main Street Players.
 The community theater group began more than thirty years ago and has performed in various city locations, including the Depot-in-the-Park and the City recreational building.
 For years, members of the Montevallo Main Street Players have needed a theater, complete with an up-to-date lighting and sound system, that they can use consistently for producing plays and storing props.

 In June 2001, representatives from the Foundation, the Montevallo Library Board, the Library Staff, the Montevallo Main Street Players, and the City of Montevallo agreed that the community needed a new library in a new location to meet diverse community needs and to house the Parnell Collection of historical books and documents.
 The group requested that the City locate property suitable for building a new library that would also serve as a community cultural center.
-In August 2001, Mayor Grady Parker announced that the new facility would be located adjacent to Orr Park where it was subsequently built.
 Groundbreaking took place on November 1, 2004, and the Grand Opening was held February 25, 2007.

 The new library includes an art gallery and a quality theater used by the Montevallo Main Street Players, the public schools, and other area groups.
 Along with the large meeting room, the theatre is a much-needed venue for productions by touring theatre companies and musical groups as well as for City of Montevallo meetings and other civic gatherings.

+Shoal Creek Park

+Shoal Creek Park is a historical 167-acre estate that provides a series of walking and biking trails, in addition to a Pavilion, Antebellum style house, known as Perry Hall, and parking lot, located on Highway 119 in Montevallo surrounding Shoal Creek.

+Perry Hall was constructed in 1834 on an 800-acre farm owned by the Perry family.
+The ownership of the house and land were later transferred to the Mahler family in 1946, and later donated to the city of Montevallo in 2013 by Ms. Elizabeth “Betty” Mahler.